 Things to Do in Phoenix

 Desert Botanic Garden draws all nature loving travelers to the capital of Arizona.
-Located in the northern corner of Papago Park, it presents 50,000 desert plant nestled amid the red rocks.
+Located in the northern corner of Papago Park, it presents 50,000 desert plant species growing amid the red rocks.

-Unique shape of Camelback Mountain rising over the Phoenix Metropolitan Area have been long one of the highlights of the city.
+Unique shape of Camelback Mountain rising over the Phoenix Metropolitan Area has long been one of the highlights of the city.
 The mountain reminds of the hump and head of a kneeling camel.
 While you can get the best view of this landmark from afar, experienced hikers like to traverse through its steep trails.

-Numerous museums and galleries allow you to learn more about historic and cultural heritage of Phoenix.
+Numerous museums and galleries allow you to learn more about the historical and cultural heritage of Phoenix.
 So, the Heard Museum takes on the responsibility of educating its visitors about indigenous tribes in Arizona.
 The Phoenix Art Museum impresses with an art collection that can be traced back to 1912.

 Phoenix to Kingman

 Phoenix is entertaining, no doubt about it.
-However, be sure to leave it before sunset as a long road trip to Kingman in northwestern Arizona awaits you.
+Yet be sure to leave it before sunset as a long road trip to Kingman in northwestern Arizona awaits you.

 DAY 5: ENJOY A DAY IN KINGMAN, THE LAST DESTINATION ON YOUR ARIZONA ROAD TRIP